Digital Signal Processing (theory and application)

 Course fee, standard: £1295.00

-Enrolment package for both the Digital Signal Processing (theory and application) course and the Digital Signal Processing Implementation (algorithms to optimisation) supplement course is £1710.00
+Standard course fee for the Digital Signal Processing (theory and application) course only is £1295.00, but you can also enrol on the Digital Signal Processing Implementation (algorithms to optimisation) course at checkout for an additional £415.00

 Fees include course materials, tuition, refreshments and lunches.
 The price does not include accommodation.